 - It boosts your immune system.
 If you want to have a healthy immune system, taking glutamine is a great way to support it.
 Studies have shown that glutamine supplementation can boost the immune function of athletes.
 Athletes are particularly prone to respiratory illnesses due to the intensity of their training schedule.
-You know getting sick can set you back a week or more!
-Imagine being able to train harder with fewer colds, viral infections or the flu allowing you to maintain your focus and your training regimen.
+Did you know that getting sick can set your athletic progress back by a week or more?
+Imagine being able to train harder with fewer colds, viral infections or the flu – allowing you to maintain your focus and progress in your training regimen.

 - It enhances brain function.
 Using your brain at work all day to solve tough problems?
 Try glutamine, which can boost the levels of neurochemicals that send messages through your brain.
 This will allow you to relax and recover and can even help your brain work more efficiently.

 - Glutamine supplementation can play a role in supporting your intestinal health.
 Glutamine is an important energy source for intestinal and immune cells.
 Glutamine supplementation can benefit your overall immune health by supporting the intestinal cells which prevent harmful bacteria and toxins from entering your circulatory system to cause damage.